Private Education Act 2009

 3. Refund During Cooling-Off Period:

 SDH shall provide the Student with a cooling-off period of seven (7) working days after the date of the Student Contract has been signed by both parties.
-The Student will be refunded the highest percentage stated in Schedule D of the Student Contract of the fees already paid if the Student submits a written notice of withdrawal to the PE within the cooling-off period, regardless of whether the Student has started the course or not.
+The Student will be refunded the highest percentage stated in Schedule D of the Student Contract of the fees already paid if the Student submits a written notice of withdrawal to SDH Institute within the cooling-off period, regardless of whether the Student has started the course or not.

 4. Non-refundable fees